“The true and genuine Pythia of the American underground”

-Songwriter, performer, recording artist, and visual artist, Jarboe draws from a variety of sources: childhood in the Mississippi delta and New Orleans, life in NYC’s east village during the post no-wave era in the band Swans, university studies in literature and theatre, global travels, and a history of extensive recordings, collaborations, and performances (clubs, theaters, art galleries, cathedrals, festivals, live radio, television, film).
-Jarboe’s voice and music is known for versatility and emotional conveyance in bold experimental as well as melodic diversity and expression.
-Over the course of her life through efforts in past and present disciplines, Jarboe explores the rebuilding / reinventing of identity and the elemental structures of personae.
+Songwriter, performer, recording artist, and visual artist, Jarboe draws from a childhood in the American South, life in NYC’s East Village in the band Swans, university studies in literature and theatre, global travel, and a history of extensive recordings, collaborations, and performances (clubs, theaters, art galleries, cathedrals, festivals, live radio, television, film).
+Jarboe’s voice and music embodies versatility and emotional conveyance in bold experimental and melodic expression.
+Over the course of her life, Jarboe has explored and discarded structures of personae.

 Highlights from Jarboe’s career include :

 - Co-fronting, vocals, keyboard performance on stage, studio song arrangements, songwriting, recording in SWANS

 - US Tour, London performance, album with NEUROSIS

 - “Work In Progress” Arts Program grant for rock theatre performances in Chicago, Atlanta, New York City of which a concert film DVD was created

 - Performance at the Serralves Museum in Porto, Portugal